-Cedarwood Waldorf School has selected June 1 as its cut-off birth date to be considered for a grade 1 class entry.
-For children in our school, the kindergarten teachers will prepare the child for first grade and will conduct ongoing observation and informal assessment of the child’s readiness to enter grade 1.
-Throughout the year, the kindergarten teachers will assess the children’s development in the physical, cognitive, social and emotional areas.
+Cedarwood Waldorf School has selected June 1 as its cut-off birth date to be considered for a Grade 1 class entry.
+For children in our school, the kindergarten teachers will prepare the child for first grade and will conduct ongoing observation and informal assessment of the child’s readiness to enter Grade 1.
+Throughout the year, the kindergarten teachers will assess the child’s development in the physical, cognitive, social and emotional areas.

-In the late spring, a team of teachers from the kindergartens and grades will conduct an assessment.
-This is an evaluation of the child as a whole, based both on the teacher’s observations of the child’s developmental changes throughout the year and of a series of exercises.
+In late spring, a team of teachers from the kindergartens and grades will conduct an assessment.
+This is an evaluation of the child as a whole, based both on the teachers’ observations of the child’s developmental changes throughout the year, and on a series of exercises.
 Children enjoy this assessment time with the teacher team, seeing it as a grand series of games to play.

-All parents will be interviewed to discuss their child and the process of entering the grade 1 class.
-Children and their parents interested in the 1st.
-Grade who are from outside of Cedarwood School will be asked to visit for an assessment by the teacher team, and to have an interview with the teacher team to discuss Waldorf education.
+All parents will be interviewed to discuss their child and the process of entering the Grade 1 class.
+Children and their parents interested in the first grade who are from outside of Cedarwood School, will be asked to visit for an assessment by the teacher team, and to have an interview with the teacher team to discuss Waldorf education.
 School records may be requested for review prior to acceptance.

-After the teacher team has interviewed and assessed all the potential children for the new Grade one, a meeting to examine all the records will be held and the new class announced.
-A small but important ceremony is held at the end of the school year for the new grade one class, and again on the first day of the new school year, to recognize the new members of the grade school.
+After the teacher team has interviewed and assessed all the potential children for the new Grade 1 class, a meeting to examine all the records will be held and the new class announced.
+A small but important ceremony is held at the end of the school year for the new Grade 1 class, and again on the first day of the new school year, to recognize the new members of the grade school.

 A Note on Grades and Student Evaluations